Universal Robust Regression via Maximum Mean Discrepancy: Theoretical analysis

-\begin{remark} If $P^0=P_{\theta_0}$ for some $\theta_0\in\Theta$ (i.e.\ if the model is well-specified) then a sufficient condition for $\theta_0$ to be the unique global minimizer of the mapping $\theta\mapsto \mathbb{D}_k(P_{\theta}, P^0 )$ is that $k$ is characteristic and the model $\{P_\theta,\,\,\theta\in\Theta\}$ is identifiable, in the sense that $\theta_1\neq\theta_2\Rightarrow P_{\theta_1}\neq P_{\theta_2}$. \end{remark}
+\begin{remark} If $P^0=P_{\theta_0}$ for some $\theta_0\in\Theta$, i.e.~if the model is well-specified, then a sufficient condition for $\theta_0$ to be the unique global minimizer of the mapping $\theta\mapsto \mathbb{D}_k(P_{\theta}, P^0 )$ is that $k$ is characteristic and the model $\{P_\theta,\,\,\theta\in\Theta\}$ is identifiable, in the sense that $\theta_1\neq\theta_2\Rightarrow P_{\theta_1}\neq P_{\theta_2}$. \end{remark}

-In Theorem \ref{cor:random} the distribution $P_{\theta_0}$ should be interpreted as the best approximation of $P^0$ in the sense of the MMD distance $\mathbb{D}_k$ and thus, if the model contains $P^0$, we have $P_{\theta_0}=P^0$ in the theorem.
+In Theorem \ref{cor:random} the distribution $P_{\theta_0}$ should be interpreted as the best approximation of $P^0$ in the sense of the MMD distance $\mathbb{D}_k$.
+It is worth noting that, unless the model is well-specified, in which case $P_{\theta_0}=P^0$, both the parameter value $\theta_0$ and the distribution $P_{\theta_0}$ depend on the choice of $k$.
 If a small fraction $\epsilon$ of the data is corrupted then the theorem ensures that $\hat{\theta}_n$ still estimates well $\theta_0$.
 In particular, the first part of Theorem \ref{cor:random} implies that the influence function of the estimator $\hat{\theta}_n$ is bounded.
-It is also worth noting that since Theorem \ref{cor:random} imposes no conditions on $\Theta$, taking $\epsilon=0$ in this result establishes the almost sure convergence of $\hat{\theta}_n$ towards $\theta_0$ for non-compact parameter spaces.
-This is an important difference with the popular maximum likelihood estimator which, typically, requires $\Theta$ to be compact in order to converge with probability one to $\theta_0$.
+It is also worth noting that taking $\epsilon=0$ in Theorem \ref{cor:random} establishes the almost sure convergence of $\hat{\theta}_n$ towards $\theta_0$.

 Condition \eqref{eq:loweDk} of Theorem \ref{cor:random} requires that the function $ \theta\mapsto \mathbb{D}_k(P_{\theta}, P^0 )- \mathbb{D}_k(P_{\theta_0}, P^0 ) $ is strongly convex in a neighbourhood $U$ of $\theta_0$, a condition which is rather weak, as shown in the next proposition.